World takes action as new variant emerges in southern Africa

 Airlines shares were hammered, with Lufthansa off 12.4%, IAG, parent of British Airways and Iberia, off 14.4%, Air France-KLM down 8.9% and easyJet falling 10.9%

-The World Health Organization cautioned not to jump to conclusions too fast.
+The WHO cautioned not to jump to conclusions too fast.

 Speaking before the EU announcement, Dr. Michael Ryan, the head of emergencies at the WHO said that “it’s really important that there are no knee-jerk responses.”